BurchallCooper/CS7641-Project/index.md

 <p align="center"><img src="https://raw.githubusercontent.com/BurchallCooper/CS7641-Project/gh-pages/StereoEquation.png" alt="system drawing" height="400" width="400" /></p>
 <p align="center"> Figure 2: Stereo Equation Derivation </p>

 The primary challenge in this architecture is implementing the target detection and human skeletal pose estimation of the target.
 The human pose estimate must be accurate for precise aiming of the device that fires the rubber bullets.
-It must all be fast for instant targeting and tracking of the target's motion.
+It must also be fast for instant targeting and tracking of the target's motion.

 ## Data Collection and Neural Network Training